 - When printed at 100% scale, the form is 3.75″ x 2-5/8″.
 It fits neatly in the new TourneyTag2 or in a clear, waterproof, pressure-seal 4″ x 3″ Poly ID Sleeve, sold for a dollar a dozen on the KBF online store.
 You’ll need to trim it down a bit or print it at 90% scale to make it fit in the original TourneyTag.

 - Each 2017 KBF Identifier Form has six event fields (boxes) lettered A, B, C, D, E, and F. It can can be used for multiple concurrent KBF Challenges and tournaments, with one Event ID Code in each box.

 - At a time selected by the Tournament Director, the KBF Identifier Form with Event ID Code will appear in each registered competitor’s TourneyX dashboard.

 - If you’re using a browser to access your TourneyX dashboard and a printer is available, simply open, print, and trim out the Identifier Form.
 However, if you will be on the road in the hours leading up to the event, it’s wise to print off several blank KBF Identifier Forms ahead of time and pack them and a Sharpie in with your gear.
 Then, when the identifier appears in the TourneyX dashboard, print the Event ID Code in the correct event field before competition start time.

 - TourneyX also generates a 4-character Unique Angler ID (UAID) for each event, which appears on the competitor’s TourneyX.com Dashboard.
-Unless specifically directed in the KBF Event Rules Addendum, you may ignore it; KBF does not use the UAID at this time.
+Unless specifically directed in the KBF Event Rules Addendum, just ignore it; KBF does not use the UAID at this time.

 - Certain KBF Challenges or Tournaments may require the use of more than one event field or additional special characters.
 If so, that will be explained in the KBF Event Rules Addendum.